mindfiredigital/extension-methods/README.md

 # Extension.Methods

-Extension.Methods is a C# library built on top of .Net Standard 2.0.
-This class library contains some of the most used extension methods we used in our day-to-day development process.
+“Extension.Methods” is a C# library built on top of .Net Standard 2.0.
+This library contains most of the extension methods that you would use in everyday life.
 We are committed to adding new methods.

-The reason why I started is very simple.
+The reason why we started this project is very simple.
 Mostly to automate a redundant process.
-Each time I used to start a new project, I had to copy and paste these lines of codes to my project.
+Each time we used to start a new project, we had to copy and paste these lines of codes to our project.
 Though most of the extension methods are available in the internet, they are not present under a single library.
-Adding this to your existing/new project is as easy as adding a NuGet package.
+So we added everything to one place and created a package out of it.
+Adding this package to your existing/new project is as easy as adding any other NuGet package.

 ## Installation

 The library is hosted on NuGet.
 You can install the same to your project using both Package Manager and .Net CLI.

-Installing Extension.Methods using [NuGet Package Manager Console](https://www.nuget.org/)
+Installing "Extension.Methods" using [NuGet Package Manager Console](https://www.nuget.org/)

     PM>Install-Package Extension.Methods

-Installing Extension.Methods using [.Net CLI](https://dotnet.microsoft.com/download)
+Installing "Extension.Methods" using [.Net CLI](https://dotnet.microsoft.com/download)

     >dotnet add package Extension.Methods